wescale/k8s-advanced-training/install-your-cluster/step-2/README.md

 ## Networking

 On a master, inspect the `/etc/rancher/rke2/config.yaml` file to determine the network plugin used by the cluster.

+> Canal is a project that combines Flannel and Calico for CNI Networking.
+It uses Flannel for networking pod traffic between hosts via VXLAN and Calico for network policy enforcement and pod to pod traffic.

 Generally, a network plugin comes with Custom Resource Definition - CRDs to provide interactions for specific features.
 Those CRDs are additional Kubernetes objects.